juchong/racecar_ws/README.md

 - Note: Make sure you are on the ADILAN network.

-**2. Setup a remote repo to NVIDIA Jetson Tx2 board.
-Make sure to push all your updates.
-This will setup a git repo for the main project as well as your submodules.**
+**2. On your board, create a new directory for where you want to the project to be clone in.**

 On the Linux board:
 1. $ cd ~